walidelnozahy/cloud/docs/apps/blob-storage.md

 # Using Serverless Storage

-Access to Serverless Storage is automatically included in the runtime environment, just import the `storage` variable from `@serverless/cloud`.
+Access to Serverless Storage is automatically included in the runtime environment, just import the `storage` helper from `@serverless/cloud`.
 Note, all storage operations are asyncronous, so async/await or `.then` is required for their use.

 ```javascript
 // Require the data helper - CommonJS